agoralewski/ce-it-hub-hackathon-2025/DEPLOY.md

 1. Set the `NETWORK_HOST` environment variable to your server's IP address or domain name:
    ```
-   # In .env file or directly in docker-compose.yaml
+   # In .env file or directly in docker compose.yaml
    NETWORK_HOST=your-server-ip-or-hostname
    ```